paulbrodersen/somnotate/README.md

 2. `01_preprocess_signals.py`

-    Convert the raw signals into features to use in the state inference.
+    Convert the raw signals into features that are useful for the state inference.
 Currently, we simply (1) compute the spectrogram for each raw signal (i.e. the EEG, LFP, or EMG trace), (2) renormalize the data, such that within each frequency band, the power is approximately normally distributed, and (3) trim the spectrogram to exclude frequencies for which our estimate is very noisy, i.e. frequencies near the Nyquist limit and frequencies around 50 Hz.
-Finally, we concatenate the spectrograms into one set of features over time.
+Finally, we concatenate the spectrograms into one set of features.

 3. `02_test_state_annotation.py`